-This EMMP has been produced in consultation ACD Environmental to ensure that they align with the landscaping plans produced by ACD Environmental.
+This EMMP has been produced in consultation ACD Environmental to ensure that they align with the landscaping plans produced by ACD Environmental to support the reserved matters application.

 1.2 The Site

 The site is located in Littlehampton, West Sussex, centred on National Grid Reference (NGR) TQ 0320 0409 ([Map 1](#)).